AplaProject/apla-docs-en/source/tutorials/app_tutorial.rst

         Table(Columns: "AUTHOR=author,TIME=timestamp,MESSAGE=message", Source: src_table)

 #.
-Click *Preview* on the right to see if data is displayed correctly.
+In the view selector on the right, Click *Preview* to check that the data is displayed correctly.

 Full page code